open-compensation-token-license/license-token-website/wikisrc/open-source-developer-support-programs.md

 Support programs typically focus on several key strategies:

 1. **Funding and Sponsorships**: Many open-source maintainers rely on financial support to dedicate time to their projects.
 Programs like [GitHub Sponsors](https://github.com/sponsors) or [Open Collective](https://opencollective.com/) allow individuals and companies to directly fund developers.
-For more insights on funding, you can explore [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).
+For more insights on funding, you can explore [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source) and [open-source sponsorship](https://www.license-token.com/wiki/open-source-sponsorship).

 2. **Free Tools and Services**: Companies like GitHub, Google, and Microsoft provide free access to their premium tools for open-source contributors.
 For instance, [GitHub Actions](https://github.com/features/actions) offers free CI/CD pipelines, and [Google Open Source](https://opensource.google/) provides cloud credits and developer tools.